How do you value shares for probate?

 You should also categorize the shares the deceased owned by type.
 For example, Listed shares, ISA’s, Unit Trusts etc. Different types of investments may need to be valued using different methods.

 Once you have a list of the deceased’s shareholdings you will have a clearer picture of what needs to be valued.
 You can then make a decision of how you should go about doing this.
 Handling shares can be quite complicated.
 Managing them can be quite time consuming, especially if the deceased held a lot of shares.

 Valuing Listed Shares

-A listed share is “a share in a company that can be brought and sold on a particular stock market”.
+A listed share is “a share in a company that can be bought and sold on a particular stock market”.
 In England and Wales this can be the London Stock Exchange or another recognised stock exchange.

 The value used for the IHT calculations will be the closing price of the share on the day that the person passed away.
 You can value shares yourself using stock exchange websites or by checking the financial pages of newspapers.
 This is easier to do when the deceased didn’t hold a lot of shares or held shares with large public companies.

 It is common that a person will own several shares in one company, sometimes hundreds.
 You will need to work out the total value that’s held in one company.
 You can use the value of a singular share (at the closing price on the date of death) to work out the total value of the shares they owned with that company.

 The process of collecting information and valuing can take some time and can sometimes be a quite confusing.
 Especially if there are several shareholdings, investments, or portfolios of shares.
 In these circumstances it’s recommended to use a professional valuer or stockbroker.
 Using a professional can speed up the process and reduce the risk of providing HMRC with incorrect values or calculations.